jmblog/astro-starter-kit/README.md

 ## Features

-These tools and integrations are installed in this starter kit:
+These tools and integrations are included in this starter kit:

 - ESLint and [`eslint-plugin-astro`](https://github.com/ota-meshi/eslint-plugin-astro) for linting your Astro code
 - Prettier and [`prettier-plugin-astro`](https://github.com/withastro/prettier-plugin-astro) for formatting